Skip to content

 When facing the choice of making a bid on a project, companies have much to consider.
 It’s not a decision made lightly, and a multitude of factors come into play.

 Every project has unique demands.
 Some may require specialised equipment, while others need a skilled workforce.
-Before deciding to bid, companies must evaluate if they can meet these requirements.
+Before deciding to participant in a tender, companies must evaluate if they can meet these requirements.
 This means looking at available resources, current commitments, and expertise.

 Time is of the essence in the business world.
 Some projects have tight deadlines, while others offer more flexibility.
 Companies need to assess if they can realistically meet these timelines without compromising on quality.

-Before making a bid, it’s wise to look outward.
+Before making a decision, it’s wise to look outward.
 Who are the competitors?

 What edge does your company offer that they don’t?
 Having a keen understanding of the market landscape can influence the bidding strategy.